-Strategy Progress Update 1.
-Increase Enterprise Risk Posture Awareness The finalized Data Quality Management Plan (DQMP) certification process was published to all Agency partners and CDM integrators.
-Data discrepancies are being tracked via a ticketing system and have been issued directly to integrators.
-The first data quality evaluation period concluded at the end of July.
-2. Mitigate Known Vulnerabilities The HVA Risk and Solution Analysis is complete, but the implementation of its associated framework is still in progress.
-The initiative aims to reduce repeated assessment findings, enhance the security and resilience of HVAs, and provide agencies with a resource and potential solutions to pursue in collaboration with CISA.
-3. Manage Malicious Incidents CISA recently launched a pilot effort, the Collaborative Host Analysis and Mitigation Project (CHAMP), in order to gain additional visibility into the Departments' and Agencies' hosts regarding potential alerts.
+Strategy Progress Update 2.
+Mitigate Known Vulnerabilities The HVA Risk and Solution Analysis is complete, and the team has mapped the risks to CISA services, solutions, capabilities, and offerings.
+CISA has identified the agency specific risks for most of the CFO-act agencies.
+CISA has prioritized the risks and determined the best path forward to assist the Federal Civilian Executive Branch agencies in reducing the risks holistically.
+Many of these risks are long-term systemic issues that will take years to develop the approach for agencies to reduce the risks.
+3. Manage Malicious Incidents CISA continues to work on the Collaborative Host Analysis and Mitigation Project (CHAMP) pilot effort.
+The intention of CHAMP is to gain additional visibility into the Departments' and Agencies' (D/A) hosts regarding potential alerts.
 The initiative aims to work with agencies to confirm whether what is observed at the perimeter aligns with what is observed at the host level inside the network.
-This additional visibility within the D/A provides more information about potential issues and will help CISA gain additional fidelity before reaching out to a D/A Security Operating Center (SOC).
+This additional visibility within the D/As provides more information about potential issues and will help CISA gain additional fidelity before reaching out to a D/A Security Operating Center (SOC).
 The effort also may enhance CISA's ability to inform the D/A about which machine(s) are compromised.